MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 In organizations with Microsoft Defender for Office 365 (add-on licenses or included in subscriptions like Microsoft 365 E5 or Microsoft 365 Business Premium), the following actions are available for admin submissions in the details flyout that opens after you select an entry from the list by clicking anywhere in the row other than the check box:

 - :::image type="icon" source="../../media/m365-cc-sc-open-icon.png" border="false"::: **Open email entity**: Available in the details flyout of entries on the **Emails** tab only.
-For more information, see [How to read the email entity page](mdo-email-entity-page.md#how-to-read-the-email-entity-page).
+For more information, see [What's on the Email entity page](mdo-email-entity-page.md#whats-on-the-email-entity-page).

 - :::image type="icon" source="../../media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take actions**: Available in the details flyout of entries on the **Emails** tab only.
 This action starts the same Action wizard that's available on the email entity page.
-For more information, see [Actions you can take on the Email entity Page](mdo-email-entity-page.md#actions-you-can-take-on-the-email-entity-page).
+For more information, see [Actions on the Email entity page](mdo-email-entity-page.md#actions-on-the-email-entity-page).

 - :::image type="icon" source="../../media/m365-cc-sc-view-alert-icon.png" border="false"::: **View alert**.
 An alert is triggered when an admin submission is created or updated.
 Selecting this action takes you to the details of the alert.